Dan-Leh/find-my-assembly-mistakes/README.md

 ### Acknowledgments
-Much of the code in this repository was taken from the following sources:
+Much of the code in this repositor and some of the ideas in our paper were taken from and inspired by the following sources.
+We thank the authors for making their work open-source.
 - [The Change You Want to See](https://github.com/ragavsachdeva/The-Change-You-Want-to-See)
 - [Remote Sensing Image Change Detection with Transformers](https://github.com/justchenhao/BIT_CD)
 - [LoFTR: Detector-Free Local Feature Matching with Transformers](https://github.com/zju3dv/LoFTR/tree/master)